mrwingkong/portix-linux/kwin/README.md

   pipewire pipewire-pulse wireplumber alsa-utils kscreen

 sudo usermod -aG video $USER

-# Log out and back in
+## Log out and back in

+Also disable PowerDevil brightness shortcuts:

+1. Open **System Settings → Shortcuts**
+2. Search for `brightness`
+3. Set the four screen brightness actions to **None**

+### Before you start

+Make sure you have completed the KWin base install from the `base-install/` folder first.